-01 The operator shall meet the definition of importer in the Regulation
+The operator shall meet the definition of importer in the Regulation

-Location The operator is established in the European Union Activity The operator buys devices that are compliant with the Regulation from a manufacturer established outside the European Union The operator places these devices on the EU market

-Beware of certain activities that make the operator switch over to manufacturer status (cf. page 9).
+Location The operator is established in the European Union Activity • The operator buys devices that are compliant with the Regulation from a manufacturer established outside the European Union • The operator places these devices on the EU market Beware of certain activities that make the operator switch over to manufacturer status (cf. page 9).

-102 The operator shall be in a position to fulfil all the obligations applicable to importers
+The operator shall be in a position to fulfil all the obligations applicable to importers

-Personnel • L'opérateur dispose des ressources nécessaires pour effectuer les tâches prévues par le règlement • L'opérateur a prévu un système de back-up

-Processes for...

-- For the verification of products and the documentation accompanying them - For the addition of its information on the device - For market surveillance - For the reporting of non-conformities, complaints, reports, etc.

-Processes shall be documented and applied: the operator shall be able to prove at any time that it meets the obligations laid down by the Regulation.
+The operator .
+The operator shall be in a position to ruthl all the obligations applicable to importers Personnel L'opérateur dispose des ressources nécessaires pour effectuer les tâches prévues par le règlement L'opérateur a prévu un système de back-up Processes • the verification of products and the documentation accompanying them for • product traceability the addition of its information on the device market surveillance the reporting of non-conformities, complaints, reports, etc. Processes shall be documented and applied: the operator shall be able to prove at any time that it meets the obligations laid down by the Regulation.
+Tools • Identification of any player that may have to be contacted (person to contact and contact

-Tools

-- Identification of any player that may have to be contacted (person to contact and contact details): - Manufacturer, authorised representative, distributors - Competent authorities of Member States in which the devices are imported - Notified body where applicable - Databases to store and keep documentation, traceability information and the UDI where applicable
+- details): - Manufacturer, authorised representative, distributors - Competent authorities of Member States in which the devices are imported - Notified body where applicable - Databases to store and keep documentation, traceability information and the UDI where applicable - Identification of Member States' specific traceability and registration requirements for UDIs - Identification of the languages in which documents, leaflets, labelling and implant cards must be provided

-The operator shall be registered as an importer in Eudamed (this stage depends on the date on which the Eudamed database will be up and running)
+The operator shall be registered as an importer in Eudamed

+(this stage depends on the date on which the Eudamed database will be made mandatory, in accordance with the deadlines set out in article 123 of the regulation)